wkantaros/lens-openAction/README.md

 - actionModuleData - bytes data, for this action there is one parameter encoded, a string containing an action message (which is also contained in the Hello World event output)

-The actionModuleData can be encoded identically to the initializeData.

-For a complete example of executing this open action on a publication with viem, see [here](https://github.com/wkantaros/lens-openAction/blob/main/frontend/src/layout/Act.tsx)
+For a complete example (which shows how to fetch the correct actionModuleData) of executing this open action on a publication with viem, see [here](https://github.com/wkantaros/lens-openAction/blob/main/frontend/src/layout/Act.tsx)

 ## Frontend